codingisacopingstrategy/raduga-server/README.md

-    /latest/rainbows.json       redirects to the latest series of GEO-json features of rainbows /latest/clouds.json         redirects to the latest series of GEO-json features of clouds /latest/rainbow_cities.json redirects to a list of cities that are predicted to be in a rainbow zone
+    /latest/rainbows.json       redirects to the latest series of GEO-json features of rainbows /latest/clouds.json         redirects to the latest series of GEO-json features of clouds /latest/rainbow_cities.json redirects to a list of cities that are predicted to be in a rainbow zone /hq/                        consult a log of the prediction activities

 The application uses the [Flask web framework][a4] and can be launched with `python app.py`.
 Consult the [Flask documentation][a5] on how to host this application on a web server.

 - A web service for rainbow spotting photos